The information in this article is up to date through tax year 2020 (taxes filed in 2021).

 For the most part, regardless of who you hire and what kind of business you own, you’ll still need to continue to pay most employment taxes, even if that person is your spouse or child.
-Employment taxes include federal income tax withholding, and Social Security taxes and Medicare taxes (the latter two are known as FICA taxes).
+Employment taxes include federal income tax withholding, and FICA (which includes Social Security taxes and Medicare taxes).

 If you’re the owner of a sole proprietorship and you want to employ your husband or wife in your venture, their wages are subject to typical employment taxes, except for FUTA.

 Additionally, sole proprietors can obtain tax savings in connection with health insurance premiums for their spouses.
 If the employee-spouse purchases health insurance in their name and extends coverage to their employer-spouse, it can be written off as fully deductible to the business as a fringe benefit.
 Talk to an accountant about the best way to structure this.

 However, if you’re a small business owner and your business is a corporation (even if you control it) or a partnership (and your spouse isn’t the other partner), you’ll have to pay all employment taxes, including FUTA, if you hire your spouse.

 When you partner with your spouse

 If one spouse substantially controls the business and directs the other, that’s an employer-employee relationship.
 If both spouses have equal say in the business’s affairs, however, that’s considered a partnership like any other, and they’ll need to file Form 1065 come tax season.

 But if both partners agree to it, a married couple can be considered a “qualified joint venture” by the federal government for tax purposes.
 In this case, the partners will have to file Schedule C tax forms separately, but both will receive credit for social security and Medicare coverage purposes.